 How does NFC work?

-NFC devices such as payment cards, mobile phones and are equipped with NFC chips, which allow data to be transmitted at just a few centimetres’ distance.
+NFC devices such as payment cards, mobile phones and card machines are equipped with NFC chips, which allow data to be transmitted at just a few centimetres’ distance.

 These transfers of data happen through radio waves using RFID (radio-frequency identification), a technology where tags or labels can receive data through a circuit and antenna – similar to how barcode technology works.
 It’s not the same as Bluetooth – more on that later – as NFC requires close proximity, which means they are built for facilitating secure payments.